ARTS-Laboratory/Dataset-Friction-Damper-with-Backlash/README.md

 Cite as:

 @Misc{Coble2022DatasetFrictionDampery,
-  author = {Daniel Coble and Liang Cao and James Ricles and Austin Downey},
+  author = {Daniel Coble and Parker Huggins and Liang Cao and James Ricles and Austin Downey},
   howpublished = {GitHub},
   title  = {Dataset-Friction-Damper-with-Backlash},
   year   = {2022},